 9. Clean door handles, switches, and remote controls

-High-touch surfaces like door handles, light switches, and remote controls often go unnoticed during cleaning, even though they can harbor a surprising amount of dirt and germs.
+High-touch surfaces like door handles, light switches, and remote controls are often overlooked during cleaning, even though they can harbour a surprising amount of dirt and germs.
 Giving them a quick refresh can instantly make your home feel cleaner and more hygienic.

 Start by wiping handles and switches with a disinfectant wipe or a cloth lightly dampened with a mild cleaning solution.
 Avoid using too much liquid, as it can seep into electrical components.